WalkerCodeRanger/ExhaustiveMatching/README.md

 }
 ```

-Exhaustiveness checking is also applied to switch statements that throw `InvalidEnumArgumentException`.
+Exhaustiveness checking is also applied to switches that throw `InvalidEnumArgumentException`.
 This exception indicates that the value doesn't match any of the defined enum values.
-Thus, if the code throws it from the default case, the developer is expecting that all defined enum cases will be handled by the switch statement.
+Thus, if the code throws it from the default case, the developer is expecting that all defined enum cases will be handled by the switch.
 Using this exception, the throw statement in the above example would be `throw new InvalidEnumArgumentException(nameof(dayOfWeek), (int)dayOfWeek, typeof(DayOfWeek));`.
 Since this is longer and less readable, its use is discouraged.

 ### Exhaustive Switch on Type